Chapter 4 Johan

 “It is the central core of who you are.
 Within the soul the spirit essence that comes from God merges with your individual human essence.”

-“Why did we not know about this in the previous life?”
+“Why didn’t we know about this in the previous life?”

 “Many did, but many did not.
-Humans tended to take much less seriously the things that cannot be seen and measured.
+Humans tend to take much less seriously the things that cannot be seen and measured.
 But the spirit is beyond measure.”
 Jesus spoke with such clarity that it felt to Johan like his very words were alive.
-“The culture you were born into had a big influence on what you were able to observe.
-For some, that culture overwhelmed their minds, and so they were limited in what they could accept about the unseen.”
+“The culture a person is born into also influences what they are able to observe and understand.
+For some, their culture blinds them, so they are limited in what they can accept about the unseen.”

 “I see,” said Johan.
-“My father and mother were atheist.
+“My father and mother were atheists.
 They thought religion was just a way to control people.”

 “Why must it be this way?”

-“In the end, love will overcome hate and evil.
-Not by coercion or control, but by inducing trust.
-When we see clearly, we turn away from our evil desires and learn to trust the love from which we came.
-But this turning away can seem a long and difficult process.”
+Here, in this age, it is easier for destructive ways to be recognised and rejected.
+Love will overcome hatred and evil – not by coercion or control, but by patience, forgiveness and mercy.
+When those with twisted and self-centred desires see clearly, they will turn away from their past way of life and learn to trust the love that is above all things.
+But this turning away can be a long and difficult process.”

-“So how will you treat the evil people of the world?”
+“So how will you treat the evil people in the world?”

-“We treat everyone lovingly, we are seeking a true and real turning away from evil.
-We introduce circumstances where they are made to face the futility of evil and hatred.
+“We treat everyone with love.
+We seek a genuine turning away from evil, so we introduce circumstances in which people are made to face the futility of evil and hatred.
 It’s like a mirror.
 The longer they are made to look at their own reflection, the more they will see the ugliness of their evil desires.”

 “Will any resist forever?” asked Johan.

 “I am confident that even the hardest of hearts will eventually soften.
-Every human soul was made for loving relationships and connections.
+Every human soul was made for loving relationships.
 The Previous Age has made many forget this most basic and essential of desires.
 Our great work is to see the restoration, reconciliation and maturing of all creation, and that means every human soul.
-God will be all in all, but only when all conscious beings have willingly chosen to live in Agape Love.”
+God will be all in all, but only when all conscious beings have willingly chosen to live in agape love.”

 Johan stopped walking.
-His face broke into a quiver and tears began to roll down his cheeks.
+His mouth quivered and tears began to roll down his cheeks.

 “I saw so much suffering.
-I thought that the evil and hatred of the world would overpower everything!
+I thought that the evil and hatred in the world would overpower everything.
 I lost all hope.
-But now, with you, I can see all is not lost!”
+But now, being with you, I can see that all is not lost.”

 Jesus turned and looked at Johan, moved by the deep longing within Johan for all things to be made right.

-“But my friend.
-You never lost all hope.
-Despite everything you saw, your heart remained set on righteousness.
-On goodness.
+“But my friend, you never lost all hope.
+Despite everything you saw, your heart remained set on goodness.
 You may have been one small candle, but you lit up your corner of the darkness.
 You did what you could to follow me.”

-“Your circumstance meant you didn’t have a fair picture of what knowing me meant.
+“Your circumstances meant you didn’t have a fair picture of what knowing me meant.
 That is not your fault.
-However, our divine essence is Agape Love, and you did know this love.
+However, our divine essence is agape love, and you did know this love.
 You sensed the guidance of Ruach, even in the most terrible dark days of war.
 We saw you.
 We knew you.
 You were never lost to us.”

 *

 Waking with a jolt, Johan sat up in his foxhole and tried his best to pull the blanket tighter around his freezing body.
-Keeping his arm against his chest he looked down at his wristwatch.
+Keeping his arms against his chest he looked down at his wristwatch.
 It was 6.09am.
-He must’ve had about three hours sleep.
+He must have had about three hours sleep.
 Hunkered down with him to his right was Wilhelm, his closest friend in the company.
 Their shared body warmth had kept them alive another night.
-Their army had been dug in, defending the town behind them from the advancing opposition.
+Their battalion had dug in, defending the town behind them from the advancing enemy.
 So far, the front had been quiet in their sector, but the sound of action had been creeping closer over the last two days.
-Plumes of smoke could be seen rising over the treeline as the daylight slowly emerged.
+Plumes of smoke could be seen rising over the tree line as daylight slowly appeared.

 Roused by Johan’s stirring, Wilhelm wriggled slightly.

 “Any water?
-I’m out,” he said, his eyes still closed.
+I’m out,” he asked, his eyes still closed.

-Johan reached down under his legs.
+Johan reached down.
 If you didn’t sit on your water, it would be frozen solid in no time.
 He passed it to Wilhelm under the blanket.
-Despite being close friends, it wasn’t unusual for Wilhelm to take advantage of Johan’s good nature and serve himself.
+Despite being close friends, it wasn’t unusual for Wilhelm to take advantage of Johan’s good nature.
 Wilhelm was from a comfortable background and was used to having all his needs met.

-Wilhelm drained the rest of the water.
+Wilhelm finished off what was left of the water.
 Johan sighed, realising there was nothing left for him.

-Jesus noticed that Johan was lost in thought, he pushed some branches aside and held them open for Johan like a door.
-Johan was startled, a plunge pool fed by a waterfall lay before him.
+Jesus noticed that Johan was lost in thought.
+He pushed some branches aside and held them open for Johan like a doorway.
+Johan was startled to see a plunge pool fed by a waterfall before him.

 “Let’s drink,” suggested Jesus.

-Jesus whooped loudly and took a running jump, cannonballing into the plunge pool.
-He emerged, shaking the water from his dark wavey hair.
+Jesus whooped loudly and took a running jump, cannonballing into the pool.
+He emerged, shaking the water from his dark hair.
 Johan was more cautious.

 “Try the water,” said Jesus, swimming closer to the edge of the pool.
-He took a mouthful of the water and blew it high into the air, forming a fountain.
+He took a mouthful of the water and blew it high into the air like a fountain.

 Johan stooped down and took a handful of the water in his hand and brought it to his lips.
-The water was warm to touch, and sweet to taste.
+The water was warm to the touch and sweet to taste.
 It was the purest water he’d ever come across.
 Johan looked at Jesus and smiled.
-Jesus pushed out his hands, sending a splash of water over Johan.
+Jesus pushed out his hands, sending water splashing over Johan.

 “What were you thinking about?” asked Jesus.